 - 8.1 This Transport Assessment has been prepared by Caneparo Associates on behalf of new College Limited ('the Applicant') to support the redevelopment of 9-12 New College Parade, within the London Borough of Camden. - 8.2 The Site is highly accessible to pedestrians and cyclists and located in an area with numerous amenities and places of interest.
 Public transport accessibility within the vicinity of the Site is excellent with buses, and underground services within a short walking distance including both Finchley Road and Swiss Cottage stations being located within a 3-4 minute walk from the Site.
-This is evidenced by the Site's PTAL rating of 6a, which represents a significant level of public transport accessibility. - 8.3 A Healthy Streets Assessment has been undertaken to review the Proposed Development in the context of the 10 Indicators and establishes that the Proposed Development positively contributes to the Healthy Streets objectives. - 8.4 This planning application seeks planning consent for the construction of a hotel-led, mixed-use development comprising a 59-room hotel across the second to sixth floor; 3 residential units at the first floor (2 x 1-bed and 1 x 2-bed units) and a retail/café/restaurant unit (197sqm GIA Use Class E(a)/(b)) which occupies part of the basement.
-The proposals are complemented by waste storage and long stay cycle parking facilities - 8.5 The Proposed Development will generate a limited increase in trip generation as a consequence of the scale of the proposed development which is comprised of the re-provision of a retail unit which wouldn't yield a change in trips against the existing situation and the provision of 59 hotel bedrooms and 3 residential dwellings of which both fall below the threshold at which any transport assessment is required against TfL guidance. - 8.6 Based on a comprehensive TRICS-based assessment, it has been calculated that the Proposed Development will generate in the order of 28 additional person trips in the peak hours, of which the majority will be on foot or by rail/ underground, and it has been concluded that the impact upon any single mode is unlikely to be discernible.
+This is evidenced by the Site's PTAL rating of 6a, which represents a significant level of public transport accessibility. - 8.3 This planning application seeks planning consent for the construction of a 53-room hotel and a restaurant (169.5sqm GIA) which occupies part of the basement and ground floor.
+The proposals are complemented by waste storage and long stay cycle parking facilities. - 8.4 The Proposed Development will generate a limited increase in trip generation as a consequence of the scale of the Proposed Development which is comprised of the re-provision of a retail unit which wouldn't yield a change in trips against the existing situation and the provision of 53 hotel bedrooms which falls below the threshold at which any transport assessment is required against TfL guidance (i.e. 75 or more rooms). - 8.5 Based on a comprehensive TRICS-based assessment, it has been calculated that the Proposed Development will generate in the order of 24 additional person trips in the peak hours, of which the majority will be on foot or by rail/ underground, and it has been concluded that the impact upon any single mode is unlikely to be discernible. - 8.6 A comprehensive assessment has been undertaken to consider the impact of the proposed hotel upon the local highway network, taking consideration of car parking, taxi drop-off, coach parking and servicing for which it has been concluded that the limited number of vehicles anticipated each day can be readily accommodated on-street without affecting local residential parking amenity or the free-flow of traffic.

-- 8.7 A comprehensive assessment has been undertaken to consider the impact of the proposed hotel upon the local highway network, taking consideration of car parking, taxi drop-off, coach parking and servicing for which it has been concluded that the limited number of vehicles anticipated each day can be readily accommodated on-street without affecting local residential parking amenity or the free-flow of traffic. - 8.8 Cycle parking will be provided within the Site curtilage in excess of the minimum standards prescribed by the London Plan 2021 to align with the requirements of Camden's Transport SPD which recommends a 20% uplift.
+8.7 Cycle parking will be provided within the Site curtilage in excess of the minimum standards prescribed by the London Plan 2021 to align with the requirements of Camden's Transport SPD which recommends a 20% uplift.
 The hotel will also benefit from dedicated end-of-trip facilities in the form of cycle showers and lockers commensurate to the scale of the development and improve the attractiveness of cycling.
 A Travel Plan also accompanies the application to encourage the uptake of sustainable modes of travel.